itsvvill/stockUp/README.md

 - Lookup pricing information and other metrics using the stock symbol
 - Add stocks to watchlist
+- Edit/Update stock watchlist items
 - Delete stocks from watchlist
 - Get suggested ticker symbols if search query doesn't match a symbol

 ## Features to be implemented

-- Ability to edit stocks in stock watchlist
 - Additional metrics for transactions (total number per category, total amount, amount per month)
 - Conditionally showing user stock details if the stock is up